-This year we are posting a bit in advance of the 4th to give all patriots a history refresher that they can write about, share and pass on to those who look at the 4th as just a day to light off fireworks.
-Education and knowledge are key considering the .gov school system has done an abysmal (intentional) job on the topic.
+Here is your 4th of July history refresher that they you can share and pass on to those who look at the 4th as just a day to light off fireworks.
+Education and knowledge are key considering the .gov school system has done an abysmal (intentional) job on the topic of our founding.

 Like you, I don’t look at patriotic days on the calendar as an excuse for a BBQ.
 In most cases these days are a time for reflection that can be teachable moments.
 Days where patriots can help to pass on the knowledge of our proud history to those who have not been exposed to the inspirational and hard fought independence our ancestors attained on our behalf.

 I’ve written quite a bit about our founding and Independence Day so I won’t repeat myself.
 Over the years it appears I’ve created a 4th of July archive so to speak.
 Covering history, our Military and Old Glory.

 Each year on the 4th of July I’m going to update this post and send it out as an annual reminder.
 Consider this a 4th of July go-to resource page reflecting the facts and history that should not be erased.
 Our history is the story of the greatest republic on this planet — to this day.

 - July’s Important History: July not only marks the birthday of our independence but July 4th and July 14th commemorate American and French, that’s right French, Freedom Milestones in freedom and liberty.

 - Founding Fathers and History ?
 The Men Who Signed the Declaration of Independence: Get to know the men who pledged ?our lives, our fortunes and our sacred honor?…

 - The Challenge: Our Constitution, Bill of Rights and Amendments: It is astounding how many citizens are not well versed on our Founding documents.
 PDF download “The United States Constitution w/Explanatory Notes”.